-This document contains installation instructions for the Debian GNU/Linux 13 system (codename "trixie"), for the 64-bit RISC-V ("riscv64") architecture.
+This document contains installation instructions for the Debian GNU/Linux 13 system (codename "trixie"), for the S/390 ("s390x") architecture.
 It also contains pointers to more information and information on how to make the most of your new Debian system.